apigeoneer/100-days-of-code/log.md

 ### Day 0: Nov 27, 2020

-**Today's Progress**: 1.
+**Today's Progress:** 1.
 Was occupied for a long time with implementing bfs on grid.
 Couldn't make it work.
 Saw a solution on gfg, realized that I wasn't storing the start index before checking for validity.
 Also, vectorofvectors would be better than a 2D matrix to store visited cells.

 2. Learned about variance, covariance & contravariance & played a bit with higher-order functions & lambdas in Kotlin.
 Started with a dice roller app in the Google Udacity course.